 Forms of CBD

 CBD can come from both marijuana or hemp.
 Usually, oil is extracted from the plant and then used to create other products.
 Some people prefer their CBD in capsules taken as pills, while others like to infuse foods.
 Topical creations are also extremely popular—users can plop on a dollop of CBD cream, salve, or lotion directly onto their skin and feel immediate, targeted relief.
-This is an extremely useful option for anyone suffering from inflammation or ailments with pin-pointed pain (think arthritis, muscle spasms, burns, oh my!).

 Most CBD products have slim-to-no THC.
 Because of this, there's usually no problem with passing drug tests.
 However, there have been cases of extreme CBD use leading to failure of these designated tests.